Javascript is not enabled.

 Oprah's Book Club

-Oprah Winfrey's book club is arguably America's most influential literary hit-maker, turning unknown titles into massive best sellers — from its early days on The Oprah Winfrey Show to its rebirth in 2012 in the pages of her magazine as “Oprah's Book Club 2.0.”
-While some may snub their nose at her mass-market appeal, Winfrey has awfully good taste in books. so you can hardly go wrong if you turn to the more than 90 books she has chosen through the years.
-Recent selections have included Nightcrawling, the debut novel by 19-year-old poet Leila Mottley; actress Viola Davis’s memoir Finding Me; and life coach Martha Beck’s The Way of Integrity: Finding the Path to Your True Self.
-You can sign up for the book club newsletter and see videos of Oprah with authors on OprahDaily.com.
+Oprah Winfrey’s book club is arguably America’s most influential literary hit-maker, turning unknown titles into massive bestsellers — from its early days on The Oprah Winfrey Show to its rebirth in 2012 in the pages of her magazine as “Oprah’s Book Club 2.0.”
+While some may snub their nose at her mass-market appeal, Winfrey has awfully good taste in books.
+You can hardly go wrong if you turn to the more than 100 books she has chosen through the years.
+Recent selections have included Let Us Descend from National Book Award-winning novelist Jesmyn Ward and Wellness by Nathan Hill.
+Go to OprahDaily.com for book-related articles and interviews.
+You can also sign up for a book club newsletter.

 Los Angeles Times Book Club

 This club hosts a community event with each of its authors, many of whom are heavyweights, from Barack Obama to Jane Goodall to Billie Jean King.
 Author and veteran news editor Donna Wares hosts the club, and the Times runs articles related to book selection topics.
-The selections often feature a California angle, such as the recent California Soul: An American Epic of Cooking and Survival by Keith Corbin, who writes of his rise from maximum-security inmate to celebrated chef (Corbin will discuss his book on Aug.
-23).
-Sign up for a newsletter on the book club site.

 Read With Jenna

 When Today show cohost Jenna Bush Hager launched her book club in 2019, it seemed like a perfect fit.
-Hager is a lifelong bibliophile and her mother, former first lady Laura Bush, has launched a foundation to assist America's libraries, one of her multiple literary endeavors.
-Hager's club picks a new book every month, sometimes including ones by new authors (The Measure, by Nikki Erlick), as well as literary faves such as Naima Coster and her novel What’s Mine and Yours.
+Hager is a lifelong bibliophile and her mother, former first lady Laura Bush, launched a foundation to assist America’s libraries, one of her multiple literary endeavors.
+Hager’s club picks a new book every month, sometimes including great reads by new authors (The Measure, by Nikki Erlick), as well as literary faves such as Naima Coster and her novel What’s Mine and Yours.
 The book club site, housed under the Today show umbrella, offers discussion questions, author interviews, other book recommendations and a list of previous book club selections.
 Readers can sign up for a newsletter and post their book comments on Facebook and Instagram by using the hashtag #ReadWithJenna.

 Reese's Book Club